-OPS02-BP01 Resources have identified owners
+OPS02-BP01 Resources have identified owners.

 Commvault recommends assigning individual or group owners for all protected workloads (entities) from virtual workstations, traditional and containerized compute instances, and cloud databases and storage.
-Ownership should be set as owner security setting to allow user self-service, and reflected in entity tags and AWS Resource tags.
+Ownership should be set as owner security setting to allow user self-service and reflected in entity tags and AWS Resource tags.

 Commvault recommends owner information is reflected in AWS tags and/or resource groups for all AWS accounts, services, and resources.
 Owner information may be replicated in Commvault with entity tags and optionally Smart Server groups to provide facilitate automation of workloads at scale.
+Commvault will protect, recover, and allow customization of AWS resource tags for some AWS workloads, and restore protected tags unmodified for remaining workloads.